idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 Imagine we want to build a new road.

 1. Start of time: PM figures out there's a market for a road, and the needs of the customer, and comes up with a rough idea of where the road needs to be between.
-1. Slightly After: EM starts surveying broadly, and discovers can't go some places because there's a giant mountain, or soemwhere else as other folks have tried digging their, but fell through, and that someone has started making a path from the other side, so if we meet at the middle it'll be cheaper
+1. Slightly After: EM starts surveying broadly, and discovers can't go some places because there's a giant mountain, or somewhere else as other folks have tried digging their, but fell through, and that someone has started making a path from the other side, so if we meet at the middle it'll be cheaper
 1. After: Senior Engineers come in and start figuring out where they'll build, what's the safest path, and what's a realistic schedule
-1. After: Intermeddiate dev's are assigned a small junk of the road and start building it.
+1. After: Intermediate dev's are assigned a small junk of the road and start building it.
 1. After: Junior devs are given very clear tasks, and start doing them

 At each stage of road productions things go wrong and we learn new stuff.
 TODO Come up with more examples